Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - Most sword skills have been given an HDR makeover.
 - At this point too much to list or even remember.

-# Known Issues

--Win condition overlay sometimes does not display new texture.

--In dungeons that do not return to world map, save menu time text does not display.

--Texture pack for ULUS10297- US region semi tested.

 # Up Coming
 - [x] HD HDR summons
 - [x] Further texture cleaning